-The University has a Data Protection Policy which is a statement of the University's commitment to comply with the Data Protection Act.
-This is available upon request.
+The University has a Data Protection Policy which is a statement of the University's commitment to comply with the Data Protection Act, and a Records Management Policy.

 The Act also sets out a number of rights that all individuals have in relation to their personal data.
-If Cardiff Metropolitan University holds data about you, then you have the right to correct or erase any inaccurate information and to prevent it processing your data in certain circumstances.
+If Cardiff Metropolitan University holds data about you, then you have the right to correct or erase any inaccurate information and to prevent the University processing your data in certain circumstances.
 You also have the right of access to your personal data.
-Please click here for more information about your rights (See 'Rights of Individuals below).
+Please click here for more information about your rights (or see 'Rights of Individuals' below).

 If you would like to see or have a copy of any data about yourself then please contact firstname.lastname@example.org.

 As part of its commitment to quality and the maintenance of academic standards, Cardiff Metropolitan University operates the plagiarism detection service 'TurnitinUK'.
 More information about the service can be found at http://www.cardiffmet.ac.uk/registry/Pages/Plagiarism.aspx and information and advice about the data protection aspects (see 'Plagiarism' tab below) of using the service is also available.